joshHug/LeidenITP/assignments/assignment3.md

 Implementing the basic functionality will give you 6 points out of 10.

-**Basic functionality**: Your program does the three main parts, reading in the file, making the unigram and bigram model and generate sentences with each one.
-Use the user input do run the programming accordingly.
-In the template is a more detailed list what the basic functionality should be.
-(5.5 points)
+**Basic functionality**: Your program does the three main parts, reading in a file (at least the `abc_corpus.txt`), making the unigram and bigram model and generate sentences with each one.
+In the template is a more detailed list of what the basic functionality should be.
+(5 points)

+**User interface** The program should run according to the user input.
+This should consists at least of which file the ngram should be trained on, which ngram model to train and how many and how long the generated sentences should be.
+(0.5 points)

 **Comments**: Include comments to explain the difficult parts of your code.
 (0.5 points)